Maggie Vision

 Maggie Vision is the fifth studio album by Polish singer and songwriter Margaret.
 It was released on 12 February 2021 by her record label Gaja Hornby Records and Sony Music Entertainment Poland.
-Originally scheduled for 27 November 2020, its release was delayed due to the COVID-19 pandemic.
+Originally scheduled for 27 November 2020, its release was delayed due to the COVID-19 pandemic in Poland.
 The album's limited edition containing a bonus track was made available to pre-order on 23 October 2020.

 Maggie Vision is a combination of hip hop and urban pop, and was executive produced by Piotr "Kacezet" Kozieradzki.
 The themes discussed on the album include women's empowerment, mental health, Poland's political situation, drug use, and the dark side of fame and show business.
 It contains collaborations with Young Igi, Kizo, Otsochodzi, Kukon, Kara, Natalia Szroeder, Stanislavv and Urboishawty.

 The album debuted at number five in the Polish charts.
 It spawned nine singles, including "Reksiu" and "Roadster" which have been certified gold by the Polish Society of the Phonographic Industry (ZPAV).
 The album's accompanying Maggie Vision Tour took place in October 2021.